Rizal Technological University: Administrators

-Laboratory School
+Student Publication

-Under the new organizational structure, the Rizal Technological University - Laboratory School (RTU-LS), is the high school department of the RTU and it is situated inside the main campus in Mandaluyong.
-The Laboratory School provides secondary curriculum with added technology-based subjects such as electronics, civil technology, drafting, metal works and machine shop, business technology for boys and girls, food trades and garment trades for girls only.
-The RTU - Laboratory School also serves as the training for teacher education programs of the college student-teachers of the College of Education.
-The levels are Grades 7 to 12.
+The Guardian Publication is the official student publication of RTU, established in 1996, written in an English medium.
+Aside from its annually newspapers, The Guardian also releases a special literary folio called Lagaslasan.
+The student organ has its mascots named Gimo Tagabantay and Pipay, representing the students from Mandaluyong and Pasig campus, respectively.

 Athletics

 The RTU varsity teams are called Blue Thunders.
 The women's teams are called the Lady Thunders, while the juniors' (high school) teams are called the Baby Thunders.
 RTU Blue Thunders won the SCUAA Over-All Championship six times and the 2009 Over-All Champion in 13th UniGames in CPU, Iloilo.

 The RTU Blue Thunders men's basketball team won the silver medal in 2009 Penang Unity Chief Basketball Minister Friendship Cup invitational basketball tournament.
 The following are the varsity sports at RTU: Basketball, Volleyball, Chess, Lawn Tennis, Table Tennis, Athletics, Baseball, Softball, Swimming, Boxing, Cheer dance, Dance Sports, Track and Field, Sepak Takraw, Badminton, Taekwondo, Arnis, Beach Volleyball.